Meta claims to have uncovered US military-linked online propaganda

 Informing about the campaign and the action taken, Meta wrote, "On Facebook, 39 accounts, 16 pages, and two groups were removed, as well as 26 accounts on Instagram, for violating the platforms' policy against coordinated inauthentic behaviour.
 This network originated in the United States."

-The tactics used were similar to those used in anti-West campaigns, such as use of fake persons, artificially generated photos with being spread across various platforms.
+The tactics used were similar to those used in anti-West campaigns, such as use of fake persons, artificially-generated photos being spread across various platforms.
 It focussed on countries like Afghanistan, Algeria, Iran, Iraq, Kazakhstan, Kyrgyzstan, Russia, Somalia, Syria, Tajikistan, Uzbekistan and Yemen.

 Some accounts talked of women rights while criticising Iran and its policies, researchers said.
 Others posed as independent media outlets, while some took content from major websites and posted as their own.
 Several platforms, such as Twitter, YouTube, Telegram, VKontakte and Odnoklassniki, were used for the operations, according to Meta.